SkylineCommunications/dataminer-docs-connectors/connector/doc/Evertz_9000RF-Probe.md

 #### SNMP traps

-The connector also receives traps from the device and it will repoll the RF Inputs and channels for traps received.
+The connector also receives traps from the device, and it will repoll the RF inputs and channels for the received traps.

 ## How to use